curl/curl/docs/CONTRIBUTE.md

 list](https://curl.haxx.se/mail/list.cgi?list=curl-library).

-Either way, your change will be reviewed and discussed there and you will be expected to correct flaws pointed out and update accordingly, or the change risk stalling and eventually just get deleted without action.
+Either way, your change will be reviewed and discussed there and you will be expected to correct flaws pointed out and update accordingly, or the change risks stalling and eventually just getting deleted without action.
 As a submitter of a change, you are the owner of that change until it has been merged.

 Respond on the list or on github about the change and answer questions and/or fix nits/flaws.
 This is very important.
 We will take lack of replies as a